A large crowd enjoys a free classical music performance at the Hatch Shell in Boston, Massachusetts Boston, MA, USA August 22

 5. Visit the city’s best museums

-With the idea that art should be available to everyone, there are plenty of ways to get into Boston’s museums for free, it just might take a little effort.
-On Thursdays from 5pm to 9pm, the Institute of Contemporary Art is free, but get there early during nicer weather.
+There are plenty of ways to get into many Boston museums for free, but it just takes a little planning.
+On Thursdays from 5-9pm, the Institute of Contemporary Art is free, but a line forms quickly in warmer months.
 Everyone gets a free pass into the Isabella Stewart Gardner Museum on their birthday, and anyone with the name Isabella gets in for free, now and forever (we love this).
-Every Wednesday from 3pm, the venerated Museum of Fine Arts allows guests to enter for $5 per person.
-Not quite free, but still a good deal.
+Museum of Fine Arts has free admission for all in-state residents on Memorial Day, Juneteenth, Indigenous People’s Day and Martin Luther King Jr. Day, and they offer $5 admission on select dates.

-Founded in 1636, Harvard is the oldest, and most well-regarded, university in America.
-If you’d like to learn more, but aren’t actually a student, hop on the red line to the school’s home in Cambridge and join a free tour.
+We’ve got a way to get into Harvard and MIT without scoring straight A’s your entire school career.
+Harvard is the oldest, and probably most well-regarded, university in America.
+Hop on the Red Line to the school’s home in Cambridge and join a free tour.
 You can do an official tour, or self-guided historical tour by downloading the school’s Visit Harvard app.
-Also in Cambridge is The Massachusetts Institute of Technology, which is a mass of buildings you can explore with a free map from the information office.
+Also in Cambridge is the Massachusetts Institute of Technology, which is a mass of buildings you can explore with a free map from the information office.

 Advertising

-Boston’s largest park—527 acres spanning Jamaica Plain, Roxbury and Dorchester—Franklin Park offers the perfect blend of rural scenery, woodland preserve and many spots to toss around a ball or a frisbee.
-Head to the Long Crouch Woods section of the park to see where the zoo’s bears were once housed, before being moved to an enclosure better suited for them.
-While the Old Bear Dens no longer house any ursine animals these days, there are still beautiful stone carvings of bears to be found there, as well as a broad staircase leading up to a pavilion and the former pens.
-It is the perfect spot for a spooky photoshoot.
+Franklin Park, with 527 acres across Jamaica Plain, Roxbury and Dorchester, offers the perfect blend of rural scenery, woodland preserve and many spots to toss around a ball or a frisbee.
+There's a zoo inside, but you don't have to go there for something truly wild.
+For a real adventure, head to the Long Crouch Woods area of the park to see where the zoo’s bears were once housed, before being moved to an enclosure better suited for them.
+While the Old Bear Dens no longer house any animals, there are still beautiful stone carvings of bears to be found there, as well as a broad staircase leading up to a pavilion and the former pens.

 • Attractions